SakariaIsse/painting/README.md

 A simple python painting App gui that you can paint any color you want.

 And you can change background color.

 And you can save your paint

+you can increase or decrease your size of your painting

 ## Description